How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Advantages and Challenges

 \subsection{DSOC Promises and Challenges}

 RF technology is currently dominating space communications facilities.
-The RF systems maturity and the cost of implementing FSO are delaying the technological migration.
-The nonobligatory of RF line-of-sight link availability~\cite{mukherjee2016wireless} along with its {tolerance to} atmospheric effects and weather conditions, for example fog and snow, which can affect {communications} with ground stations~\cite{kaur2012performance} {are also} contributing factors to deferring the transition to FSO.
+The RF systems' maturity and the cost of implementing FSO are delaying the technological migration.
+The nonobligatory of RF line-of-sight link availability~\cite{mukherjee2016wireless} along with its {tolerance to} atmospheric effects and weather conditions~\cite{kaur2012performance} {are also} contributing factors to deferring the transition to FSO.

-Nonetheless, the RF bandwidth while being fairly limited requires licensing, and is susceptible to eavesdropping~\cite{mukherjee2016wireless}.
-In addition, having the demand of high data rate achieved would come at the cost of increasing SWaP requirements which can be unfeasible and hence restricting RF systems performance upgrading. {For instance, if we are acquiring several giga bits per second as downlink data rate from the closest distance to Mars, according to~\cite{cesarone2011deep}, we would need the Mars spacecraft to have a 5 m antenna with a transmitting power around 200 W, and a multiple of 34 m antennas in an array as the ground Earth receiver.
+Nonetheless, the fairly limited RF bandwidth requires licensing.
+Furthermore, RF communications are susceptible to eavesdropping~\cite{mukherjee2016wireless}.
+In addition, having the demand for high-data rates comes at the cost of increasing SWaP requirements which can be unfeasible and hence restrict RF system performance upgrades. {For instance, if we are acquiring several gigabits per second as downlink data rate from the closest distance to Mars, according to~\cite{cesarone2011deep}, we would need the Mars spacecraft to have a 5 m antenna with a {transmitting power {of} around 200 W}, and a multiple of 34 m antennas in an array as the ground Earth receiver.
 In contrast, for optical, the Mars spacecraft would have a 1 m aperture and a transmitting power of 50 W, and the receiver telescope aperture size would be in the range of 10 m.}

-FSO, however, is emerging to address the shortcomings of conventional RF systems.
-Since FSO beams are narrow divergence, it requires significantly lower SWaP requirements than RF.
-Hence providing flexible systems upgrades and more secure communications~\cite{mukherjee2016wireless}.
-Not to mention the almost limitless bandwidth with no license requirements the FSO offers~\cite{hassan2020free}.

-Nonetheless, achieving a required performance over an optical link design increases in difficulty with its distance~\cite{hemmati2011deep}.
-An optical signal power degrades proportionally to the square of the link distance.
-A high gain is required to make up for the very long distances loss and along with other losses discussed in previous subsection.
-DSOC hurdles can be compensated through a number of approaches, that come with their challenges though, which we identify below along with potential solutions.
+FSO, on the other hand, is emerging to address the shortcomings of conventional RF systems.
+FSO beams, as they expand thousands {of} times slower than RF~\cite{franz2000optical}, demand significantly lower SWaP allowing more flexible system upgrades and secure communications~\cite{mukherjee2016wireless}.
+Not to mention the almost limitless bandwidth with no license requirements the FSO offers~\cite{hassan2020free}. {Nonetheless, achieving high performance over DS {distances} is challenging~\cite{hemmati2011deep}.} A high gain is required to make up for the very long distances loss along with other losses discussed in {the} previous subsection.
+DSOC implementation hurdles can be compensated through several approaches, that come with their challenges, as we discuss below.